Baconbuilder/RAG-Assistant/README.md

-# Retrieval-Augmented Generation (RAG) Chatbot / Assistant
+# Bilingual Retrieval-Augmented Generation (RAG) Chatbot / Assistant

-This project implements a Retrieval-Augmented Generation (RAG) chatbot using Langchain and Ollama for document retrieval and question answering, with Gradio providing an interactive web interface.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot using Langchain 0.3 and Ollama for document retrieval and question answering, with Gradio providing an interactive web interface.

-The chatbot utilizes llama 3.2 as the large language model (LLM) and nomic-embed-text as the embedding model.
-It is designed to load and process PDF documents from users, split them into retrievable chunks, and provide accurate, context-based answers.
+The chatbot leverages Llama 3.2 as the large language model (LLM) and Snowflake's Arctic Embed 2.0 as the embedding model.
+It is designed to load and process both English and Mandarin PDF documents, split them into retrievable chunks, and generate context-aware answers in either language.

 ## How to Run